 You can get advice about which schools offer programs that match up with your skills and interests.

-You'll also develop relationships with the professors teaching your classes that can lead to longterm mentoring, personalized career advice, or even letters of recommendation for your college admissions portfolio.
+Some students make connections with the professors teaching their classes that can lead to longterm mentoring, personalized career advice, or even letters of recommendation.

 A precollege program is a great opportunity to study a favorite subject, get ahead in your chosen field, or try out something completely new.
 You may even be able to study something not offered at your high school, like veterinary medicine, sports psychology, fashion design, or entrepreneurship.